craftercms/docs/source/reference/modules/engine.rst

       - Allows you to configure additional fields for dynamic navigation items
     * - :ref:`engine-search-timeouts`
       - Allows you to configure the search client connection timeout, socket timeout and number of threads
+    * - :ref:`engine-search-default-filters`
+      - Allows you to enable/disable default filters for search queries
     * - :ref:`engine-search-connection-pool`
       - Allows you to configure the search connection pool max total connections and max connections per route
     * - :ref:`engine-content-length-headers`